Polygraphic substitution

-Polygraphic substitution is a cipher in which a uniform substitution is performed on blocks of letters.
+Polygraphic substitution is a substitution cipher in which a uniform substitution is performed on blocks of letters.
 When the length of the block is specifically known, more precise terms are used: for instance, a cipher in which pairs of letters are substituted is bigraphic.

 As a concept, polygraphic substitution contrasts with monoalphabetic (or simple) substitutions in which individual letters are uniformly substituted, or polyalphabetic substitutions in which individual letters are substituted in different ways depending on their position in the text.
 In theory, there is some overlap in these definitions; one could conceivably consider a Vigenère cipher with an eight-letter key to be an octographic substitution.
 In practice, this is not a useful observation since it is far more fruitful to consider it to be a polyalphabetic substitution cipher.

 Specific ciphers

 In 1563, Giambattista della Porta devised the first bigraphic substitution.
 However, it was nothing more than a matrix of symbols.
 In practice, it would have been all but impossible to memorize, and carrying around the table would lead to risks of falling into enemy hands.

 In 1854, Charles Wheatstone came up with the Playfair cipher, a keyword-based system that could be performed on paper in the field.
 This was followed up over the next fifty years with the closely related four-square and two-square ciphers, which are slightly more cumbersome but offer slightly better security.

 In 1929, Lester S. Hill developed the Hill cipher, which uses matrix algebra to encrypt blocks of any desired length.
 However, encryption is very difficult to perform by hand for any sufficiently large block size, although it has been implemented by machine or computer.
 This is therefore on the frontier between classical and modern cryptography.